China flag China: Economic outline

-According to the Minister of Human Resources and Social Security, the low unemployment rate of these past years is largely due to the new digital economy and entrepreneurship.
+According to the Ministry of Human Resources and Social Security, the low unemployment rate of these past years is largely due to the new digital economy and entrepreneurship.
 Many analysts say, however, that the government figure is an unreliable indicator of national employment levels, as it takes into account only employment in urban areas and does not measure the millions of migrant workers that arrive in the country every year.
-Despite the global context, the unemployment rate stood at 5.3% last year and should remain stable over the forecast horizon (IMF).
-A large gap remains between the living standard of the cities and the countryside, between urban zones on the Chinese coast and the interior and western parts of the country, as well as between the urban middle classes and those who have not been able to profit from the growth of recent decades.
-The COVID-19 pandemic also highlighted weaknesses in the health and social security systems and pushed many households and firms to the brink of bankruptcy.
-It further widened inequalities between central provinces that have been hardest hit and the coast; between poorer households that had already been indebted and wealthier households and between the private sector, which has limited access to infrastructure contracts and is hard hit by slackened demand and the state-owned sector.
-Such divides will need to be addressed by the central government to make growth inclusive and sustainable (OECD).
+Despite the global context, the unemployment rate stood at 5.1% last year and should remain stable over the forecast horizon (IMF).
+Between 2010 and 2021, China's middle class grew rapidly, rising from 9.8% to 32.1% of the population, the fastest increase globally.
+While urban areas saw the most upward mobility, the secure middle class in rural areas rose from 13.7% to 26.2%, indicating broader prosperity.
+However, a significant portion of the population remains economically insecure: 17% live on less than USD 6.85/day, and 38.2% belong to the vulnerable middle class, at risk of falling back below the poverty line (World Bank).

 Source: IMF – World Economic Outlook Database, 2016